DaveyJH/ci-portfolio-four/README.md

   design, I have had to limit the differences.
 As much as I appreciated that consistency is a benefit for users, I do not think that users necessarily anticipate that consistency across all devices.
-Having explored the simple implementation of Boostrap, I would like to delve further into the configurable settings within the framework. as well as exploring other similar options such as Tailwind.
+Having explored the simple implementation of Bootstrap, I would like to delve further into the configurable settings within the framework, as well as exploring other similar options such as Tailwind.
 - Work in a test driven development(TDD) approach.
-I am fairly confident with how to create a mutlitude of tests for this site, but do not have the time.
+I am fairly confident with how to create a multitude of tests for this site, but do not have the time.
   Had I worked via TDD, I would have far less testing to do at these final stages and would have thorough documentation to provide.
 This would also help ensure no bugs were created along the way.